 Middletown’s new Bike Route Master Plan sets the stage for signage, share-the-road pavement markings, and bike lanes.
 The plan focuses on connecting surrounding communities to downtown Middletown and facilitating safe bicycling within the downtown area.
 Implementation of this plan, produced and promoted by Middletown’s Complete Streets Committee, will be a key step in qualifying Middletown as a bike-friendly city.
 View the plan here: Bike Route & Trails Plan 2017

 To show your support for any or all of these projects, sign the Speak Out For Trails & Bike Routes petition.
-When citizen support is most needed, you will receive a “call to action” explaining how you can express your support for a particular project.
+Or, to speed up the process, you may skip the petition and go straight to the questionnaire where you can tell us which projects interest you and how you can help.
+When citizen support is most needed, you will receive a “call to action” explaining in more detail how you can express your support for a particular project.